dokku/dokku-cron-restart/README.md

 ### Basic Usage

-### displays a cron-restart report for one or more apps
+### Displays a cron-restart report for one or more apps

 ```shell
 # usage